Default Alias: dxl_*id*

 Type: N x Dynamixel motor

-Number of module(s): N
+Number of container(s): N

 There are two versions of this board.
 One is the version for XL320 Dynamixel, the other is for other types of Dynamixel (eg. AX12).
 Both boards have a different connector.